Jump right in:

 Major Releases: Super Mario Galaxy 2, 3DS, Steel Diver, The Legend of Zelda: Ocarina of Time 3D, Star Fox 64 3D, Super Mario 3D Land, The Legend of Zelda: Skyward Sword, Wii U, New Super Mario Bros.
 U, Luigi’s Mansion: Dark Moon, Pikmin 3, Super Mario 3D World

-Overview: There are more than 140 entries here, making it the largest page.
+Overview: There are more than 190 entries here, making it the largest.
 As gaming magazines wane, more and more outlets want to talk to Mr. Miyamoto and make videos with him, and Nintendo starts making use of social media and making more promotional videos with its developers.
 The first Nintendo Directs happen during this time and Mr. Miyamoto eventually makes appearances in them, including doing some comedic skits.

 As Mr. Miyamoto becomes more of a spokesman and executive he becomes less involved with making games, acting as producer on fewer titles.
 At one point he says that he spends more time on ideas than content.
 The 3DS and the Wii U launch during this period and both have rocky beginnings, but he does a lot of promotion for them.